Featuring Ch. Glenbrook The Great Gatsby

 Dinner - Advance 1/3 cup, 1 teaspoon of Natural Yoghurt mixed with 1/3 cup mince meat.

-3 to 6 months - 2 meals a day
+3 to 6 months - 2 or 3 meals a day

 Dinner - Dry food 1/2 cup, mince meat (no preservatives) with a serve of Natural Yoghurt.